CelliesProjects/smartMeterReader-esp32/README.md

 ## How to use

 1. Change your credentials in `wifisetup.h`.
-1. (Optional) Change the i2c pin numbers for a connected ssd1306 oled screen in `smartMeterReader-esp32.ino`.
+1. (Optional) In `smartMeterReader-esp32.ino` uncomment `#define SH1106_OLED` if you compile for sh1106 instead of ssd1306 and set the i2c pins (and address) for your oled screen.
-3. Flash the sketch to your esp32.
+3. Save all files and flash the sketch to your esp32.
 4. Connect your esp32 to the smart meter.
 [See here how](https://github.com/matthijskooijman/arduino-dsmr#connecting-the-p1-port).<br>Take note that to connect to the esp32 the `DATA` signal has to be inverted and level shifted.
-5. If you added a ssd1306 oled screen, the ip address will be visible on the screen.<br>If there is no oled you can check the ip address on the serial port in the Arduino IDE.
+5. If you added a ssd1306/sh1106 oled screen, the ip address will be visible on the screen.<br>If there is no oled you can check the ip address on the serial port in the Arduino IDE.
 6. Browse to the ip address of your esp32 to see your current energy use.

+If you have a garbled screen you most likely compiled for the wrong oled type.<br>Try to comment/uncomment `#define SH1106_OLED` to solve this.

 ## Needed libraries